ARMmaster17/HIVEbook/GLOSSARY.md

 When two parallel tasks 'race' to affect the outcome of a process.
 Can lead to confusing and fatal errors if not accounted for in program coding.
 In a HIVE environment, race conditions are usually caused by network issues.

+## SWAP space

+A file on a hard drive that acts like an extension of RAM.
+Can be useful in many applications, but it can be detrimental in high-speed applications.

 ## Slave node

 A node that only carries out script instructions, referring to the master node for variables and external scripts.